I. Some Concepts for Researching Media and Gender from a Global Perspective

 When commenting, please, do NOT refrain in the level of “interesting” and “great job”.
 Be specific, ask questions, make suggestions.
 That’s the way you can help your colleagues.

 Just as a reminder.
-Your Final Project is a 7-10 min. video or audio (podcast), or a 8-10-page written reflection (1.5 space, 12 pt Times New Roman or equivalent).
+Your Final Project is a 10-15 min. video or audio (podcast), with a separate document on your references, or a 10-15-page written reflection (1.5 space, 12 pt Times New Roman or equivalent + references).
 Tips:

 - STRUCTURE: Note that whatever format you choose, your core, the skeleton of your final project, needs to be well researched, argued and academically referenced.
 Then you can build it up to an interesting, “different”, presentation, whether in text, audio, or video.
 In every case, you will need to include a written list of references (proper academic referencing).

 - FORMAT: Think of the assignment as a audio/video or online blog lecture — you would be scholarly, yet you would enrich that with images (you can add them to your text, too), sound, video, different kinds of examples and mini-stories…

 Outline and intro paragraphs are due Tue 6/27 midnight.
 Then check out everyone else’s outlines and comment by Thu 6/29.

 Remember also to comment Jehan’s and Kia’s guest lectures by Wed 6/28!